Benjent/albums-to-buy/README.md

 * Vexovoid - Call Of The Starforger

 ## Dur à trouver / Amazon
+* Deluxe - Stachelight
+* Emma Ruth Rundle - Marked For Death
 * Erdve - Vaitojimas
 * George Duke - Faces In Reflection
 * George Duke - Guardian Of The Light
+* Igorrr - Poisson Soluble
+* John Frusciante - The Empyrean
 * Kurt Vile - Wakin On A Pretty Daze
+* Nancy Sinatra - How Does That Grab You?
+* Snarky Puppy - The Only Constant
+* Snarky Puppy - The World Is Getting Smaller
+* Snarky Puppy - We Like It Here

 ## Fnac
 * Anderson .Paak - Malibu